Skip to main content

 warning

-Multi-cluster approach is supported only for Cloud Slack, Microsoft Teams, Mattermost and Discord integrations.
+Multi-cluster approach is supported only for Mattermost and Discord integrations.
 Socket Slack require separate Slack app for each Botkube installation.

 If you have installed Botkube backend on multiple clusters, you can pass --cluster-name flag to execute kubectl command on specific cluster.